v-imv/Tribute-Page/README.md

 # Tribute-Page

-This is a tribute page dedicated to Elon Musk.
+This is a basic tribute page project dedicated to Elon Musk.